Version next

 Before you Start

-Users with Edit access to the project
+Who can use this feature Users with Any account Users with Edit access to the project Included in Sirius Web |

 You can own projects individually, or you can share projects with other people.